 Memorable Manitobans: John Leslie (1852-1915)

-Born in Colvend Parish, Scotland on 16 August 1852, son of Thomas Leslie and Mary Wilson, he attended public schools in Scotland before emigrating to Canada with his family in 1857, and settling at Prescott, Ontario.
+Born in Colvend Parish, Scotland on 16 August 1852, son of Thomas Leslie (1822-?) and Mary Wilson (?-?), he attended public schools in Scotland before emigrating to Canada with his family in 1857, and settling at Prescott, Ontario.
 He apprenticed as carriage maker at Milton, Ontario starting in 1870, coming to Winnipeg in 1880.
 He founded a furniture business in 1885 and later partnered with his brother Thomas William Leslie in the firm of Leslie Brothers.
 He also served as a Director with the Canada West Fire Insurance Company.

-On 27 December 1882, he married Phoebe Andrews (1860-1945) of Milton, Ontario.
-They had two daughters: Jessie Leslie and Louise Leslie (wife of Edgar Roberts).
+On 27 December 1882, he married Phoebe Elizabeth Andrews (1860-1945) of Milton, Ontario.
+They had two daughters: Jessie Thomson Leslie (1883-?, wife of Edgar Roberts) and Louise Leslie (1888-?).
 He served as Board of Management for Manitoba College, and was Past Grand Master of the Grand Lodge of Manitoba, AF & AM.
 He was a member of the Manitoba Club, Carleton Club, Canadian Club of Winnipeg, and Presbyterian Church.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.